gitGNU/gnu_csnippets/HACKING.md

 }
 ```

-It's okay to not use the extern keyword to declare:
+It's okay to use the extern keyword to declare:
 ```c
 extern void foo(void);
 ```